derrickburt/derrickburt.github.io/opengis/twitter/twitter.md

 ### Purpose

 The purpose of this exercise is to analyze the geographic and temporal distribution of Tweets in the Eastern United States during Hurricane Dorian.
 In the process of this, we will cover a number off things.
 First, we will practice scraping twitter data in R using [rtweet](https://cran.r-project.org/web/packages/rtweet/rtweet.pdf), cleaning it, and visualizing its temporal trends and performing sentiment analysis.
 Then, we will send the data to a PostGIS database to join it to county level data and count the level of tweets by county.
 Then, we will visualize the data with a heatmap of raw tweets and a choropleth of the NDTI (Normalized Tweet Difference Index).
 Finally, we will use GeoDa to perform a spatial hotspot analysis.
+Additionally, one of the motivating factors behind this lab was to see if there was a rise in Dorian-related tweets in Alabama after the "sharpie-gate" incident.

 ### Software